documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 The current month's accumulated value represents the consumption of the first day of the month until the consult day; this way, in case the current day is the first week of the month, the accumulated value represents the week's consumption.

-It is important to mention, the Mangue.io platform ZEROES all the values of the month on the first day of each month.
+It is important to mention, the Mangue.io platform **zeroes** all the values of the month on the first day of each month.
 And starts the sum (mathematical progression) until the last day of the month (day 30 or 31 - except the month of February).

 On the vertical axis, are presented the maximum rounded value for the next value above the maximum, in a period.
 For the user to identify the correct value, just position the mouse pointer over the bar of the desired month, for the Mangue.io platform may present the detailed value of the month in which the mouse cursor is positioned.